SgtMarmite/Data-App-stress-test/README.md

    docker run my-artillery-test

+5. (Optional) If you want to modify the target url or stress test settings, edit the hello-world.yml file, rebuild the Docker image and run it again.

 The Artillery test will run inside the container, and the results will be displayed in your terminal.

 ### Customizing the Test